 Opportunities to share the costs and risks associated with supplying and managing water, and in exploring ways to cooperate through new structures, such as Joint Planning Areas are considered.
-The CMR Servicing Plan provides additional information on future actions associated with Water Stewardship.
+The CMR Servicing Plan provides additional information on future actions associated with water stewardship.

-CMR Goals Growth Plan Objectives The CMR has a water strategy that promotes healthy people, healthy ecosystems and is resilient in times of drought and flood. (a) Enhance protection of our watersheds and natural water systems. (b) Provide a safe, affordable, and reliable supply of drinking water for residents and businesses. (c) Enhance regional collaboration of water stewardship. (d) Enhance the region's resilience to changes to natural water systems, due to Climate Change and human development.
-The CMR has a coordinated approach to water, wastewater and stormwater that provides safe and healthy water for our growing region. (e) Improve the efficiency with which we use our limited water supply. (f) Advance opportunities to better manage and share the risks and costs of water, wastewater and stormwater infrastructure and service delivery. (g) Enhance protection of regionally significant Source Waters.
+CMR Vision Elements Growth Plan Objectives We work together to ensure our scarce fresh water is shared in a way that meets the (a) Enhance protection of our watersheds and natural water systems. needs of our current and future residents and our ecosystem.
+Our strategy works even in times of drought and flood. (b) Provide a safe, affordable, and reliable supply of drinking water for residents and businesses.
+The members of the Calgary Metropolitan Region work together to manage fresh water, wastewater and stormwater in a way that minimizes waste and provides safe and (c) Enhance regional collaboration of water stewardship. (d) Enhance the Region's resilience to changes to natural water systems, due to Climate Change and human development. healthy water for our growing region. (e) Improve the efficiency with which we use our limited The members of the Region work proactively with each other and our neighbours to ensure flood prone areas are understood and proactively managed. water supply. (f) Advance opportunities to better manage and share the risks and costs of water, wastewater and Stormwater infrastructure and service delivery. (g) Enhance protection of Regionally Significant Source Waters.